 Regional Certifying Body

-The Mount Isa Chamber of Commerce is an official Regional Certifying Body (RCB) under the Regional Sponsored Migration Scheme (RSMS) for the North West region.
+Commerce North West is an official Regional Certifying Body (RCB) under the Regional Sponsored Migration Scheme (RSMS) for the North West region.

 These schemes are designed to help employers in regional or low growth areas of Australia fill skilled vacancies that they have been unable to fill through the local labour market by sponsoring skilled employees from overseas.

-Both the Regional Sponsored Migration Scheme (RSMS) has e a three stage process that may include certification by an RCB such as the Mount Isa Chamber of Commerce.
+Both the Regional Sponsored Migration Scheme (RSMS) has e a three stage process that may include certification by an RCB such as Commerce North West.
 Our role is to ensure:

 Regional Sponsored Migration Scheme (RSMS):